dortania/OpenCore-Post-Install/gpu-patching/nvidia-patching/README.md

 # Legacy Nvidia Patching

-* Please note this page is more of an info dump, we won't be ging to too great of detail on setup though we plan to expand this page more for it.
+* Please note this page is more of an info dump, we won't be going to too great of detail on setup though we plan to expand this page more for it.

 With legacy Nvidia GPUs, macOS has difficulties enabling acceleration due to many missing properties.
 To work around this, we can inject properties into IOService for macOS to easily interpret.